Cruise from Stockholm – the essential guide

 Follow the yellow “Arlanda Express” signs at the airport.
 These are posted both on the walls and the floors.
 You can purchase tickets at the yellow ticket machines with a credit card.

-There is also one of their counters in the baggage hall at terminal 5, and in addition, you can ask for help at the Swedavia Arlanda Visitors Center.
+One of their counters is in the baggage hall at terminal 5, and you can also ask for help at the Swedavia Arlanda Visitors Center.

-The cost of a one-way adult fare is 299 sek per person.
+The cost of a one-way adult fare is around 300 sek per person.

 Taxi